abishaziz/PLA-program/README.md

 # PLA-program
-Simple Coding for a PLA used in circuits(generates input from a given set of output)
+Simple Coding for a PLA (Programmable Logic Array) used in circuits(generates input from a given set of output).